JerrieFeng/pdbSelectOcclude/README.md

 data(package = "pdbSelectOcclude") # includes PDB files
 ```

-`pdbSelectOcclude` contains 5 functions.
+`pdbSelectOcclude` contains 6 functions.
 The *showInfoPDB* function
 takes a PDB file as input, and then returns the AA (amino acid) and
 chain information of the chosen protein. *selAA* function allow users to
-select an \[occluded\] AA to view and interact with. *selAASlider*
-function allow users to interact with any AA with a slider through Shiny
-App. *selChain* function allow users to select an \[occluded\] chain to
+select an \[occluded\] AA to view and interact with. *selChain* function allow users to select an \[occluded\] chain to
-view and interact with. *selChainSlider* function allow users to
-interact with any chain with a slider through Shiny App.
+view and interact with. *selHphob* function allow users to interact with the hydrophobicity/polarity of the AA components through Shiny App. *selUniProt* allows users to select and interact according to the UniProt values by Shiny App.

 An overview of the package and examples of what it should produce is
 illustrated below.